 Lee H. DeLoach is a retired Probate Court Judge for Bulloch County, Georgia, a timber farmer, beef cattle and hay producer, and landlord.
-Mr. DeLoach serves as the alternate representative to the AgFirst Farm Credit Bank (agricultural lending) Nominating Committee.
-He serves on the Executive and Compensation Committee and is the Chairman of the Governance and Ethics Committee.
+Mr. DeLoach serves as the Association representative to the AgFirst Farm Credit Bank (agricultural lending) Nominating Committee.
+He serves on the Executive & Compensation Committee and is the Chairman of the Governance & Ethics Committee.

-Sean F. Lennon is a fruit farmer, landlord and is the President of Fitzgerald Fruit Farms, LLC (fruit farm), Fitzgerald Packing & Storage, LLC (commercial fruit packing), Fitzgerald Fruit Sourcing, LLC (produce sourcing), LSW Farming, LLC (fruit farm), Lennon Real Properties, LLC (land and assets), Lennon Business Holdings, LLC (land and assets), Warm Springs Winery, LLC (wine), Fitzgerald Real Properties, LLC (land and assets), and The Shed at Fitzgerald Farms (agritourism and retail sales).
-Mr. Lennon is also the Second Vice President of the National Peach Council (agricultural organization) and is on the board of the Meriwether County Farm Bureau (agricultural organization).
-He is also a member of the Georgia Peach Council (agricultural organization), the Georgia Agribusiness Council (agricultural organization), and the Georgia Fruit & Vegetables Growers Association (agricultural organization).
-Mr. Lennon serves as a member of the Audit Committee.
+Sean F. Lennon is a fruit farmer, landlord and is the President of Fitzgerald Fruit Farms, LLC (fruit farm), Fitzgerald Packing & Storage, LLC (commercial fruit packing), Fitzgerald Fruit Sourcing, LLC (produce sourcing), I'll Never Get to Sea, LLC (investment company), Southern Tides on the Cape, LLC (investment company), Sailor's Landing, LLC (investment company), Salt Water Breeze on the Cape, LLC (investment company), Lennon Real Properties, LLC (land and assets), Lennon Business Holdings, LLC (land and assets), Warm Springs Winery, LLC (wine), Fitzgerald Real Properties, LLC (land and assets), and The Shed at Fitzgerald Farms, LLC (agritourism and retail sales).
+Mr. Lennon is also the Second Vice-President of the National Peach Council (agricultural organization) and is on the board of the Meriwether County Farm Bureau (agricultural organization).
+He is also a member of the Georgia Peach Council (agricultural organization), the Georgia Agribusiness Council (agricultural organization), Georgia Grown (agricultural organization), Georgia Farm Bureau Certified Farm Markets (agriculture organization), and the Georgia Fruit & Vegetable Growers Association (agricultural organization).
+He is a member of the AgFirst District Advisory Committee (agriculture organization).
+Mr. Lennon serves as the Chairman of the Risk Management Committee and is a member of the Executive & Compensation Committee.

 Phillip E. Love, Jr. is the Chairman of the board of directors of Amerisure Mutual Insurance Company (insurance) where he serves on the Compensation and Governance Committee and the Audit Committee.
-He also serves on the board of the South Carolina Medical Malpractice Liability Insurance Joint Underwriting Association (insurance), where he serves on the Executive Committee.
+He also serves on the board of the South Carolina Medical Malpractice Association (insurance), where he serves as the Chairman of the Claims Committee.
 He serves on the Reinsurance Committee of the South Carolina Windstorm and Hail Underwriting Association (insurance) and is Chairman of the Board of Managers for Agency Business Solutions, LLC (insurance).
-Mr. Love serves as an outside director and serves as Vice-Chairman of the Governance and Ethics Committee.
+Mr. Love serves as an outside director and serves as Vice-Chairman of the Governance & Ethics Committee.

-Jimmy B. Metts is a tree farmer, manages forest lands, is a landlord of agricultural lands, a producer of pine straw, and President and Owner of Land Services Inc. (land clearing).
-Mr. Metts serves on the Risk Management Committee.
+Jimmy B. Metts is a tree farmer, manages forest lands, is a landlord of agricultural lands, a producer of pine straw, and President and Owner of Land Services, Inc. (land clearing).
+Mr. Metts serves as the Vice-Chairman of the Risk Management Committee.

-Jerome G. Parker is a pecan farmer and also owns and operates Jerome Parker Refrigeration, Inc. (refrigeration business).
-He serves on the board of Tattnall County Farm Bureau (agricultural organization) and on the Vidalia Onion Committee (agricultural organization).
-Mr. Parker serves on the Governance and Ethics Committee.
+Jerome G. Parker was a pecan farmer and also owned and operated Jerome Parker Refrigeration, Inc. (refrigeration business).
+He served on the board of Tattnall County Farm Bureau (agricultural organization) and on the Vidalia Onion Committee (agricultural organization).
+Mr. Parker served on the Audit Committee.

 J. Jay Peay is a Certified Public Accountant and President and Owner of Peay & Associates, LLC (accounting firm) and President and Owner of SwaimBrown Wealth Management, LLC (investment consulting and advising) where he is a Registered Investment Advisor.
 He is a Partner in Enoree Holdings, LLC (investment holding company) and Bush River Realty, LLC (real estate).
 For the past five years, Mr. Peay has been employed as a Certified Public Accountant.
 Mr. Peay manages personal and family property that primarily produces timber.
-He serves as Vice-Chairman for Laurens County Healthcare System (medical) and is a founding member of the Laurens County Cancer Association (non-profit organization) where he serves as Treasurer.
-He also serves as the Chair of the Endowment Committee of the Broad Street United Methodist Church.
+He serves as Chairman for Laurens County Healthcare System (medical) and is a founding member of the Laurens County Cancer Association (non-profit organization) where he serves as Treasurer.
+He also serves as the Chair of the

+Endowment Committee of the Broad Street United Methodist Church (religious).
 Mr. Peay serves as Vice-Chairman of the Audit Committee.